tinko26/ao/docs/api/src/ao/ao_heap4ptr.h.md

 };
 ```

-This type represents a heap for pointers.
-It consists of the following members.

 | `capacity` | The maximum number of pointers that can be stored in the heap. |
 | `count` | The current number of pointers stored in the heap. |
 | `count_max` | The maximum number of pointers stored in the heap. |